mjackson/citrus/doc/syntax.markdown

 ## Labels

 Match objects may be referred to by a different name than the rule that originally generated them.
-Labels are created by placing the label and a colon immediately preceding any expression.
+Labels are added by placing the label and a colon immediately preceding any expression.

     chars:/[a-z]+/  # the characters matched by the regular expression
                     # may be referred to as "chars" in an extension
                     # method

-See [Label](api/classes/Citrus/Label.html) for more information.

 ## Grouping